NHS pension schemes compared — 1995, 2008 and 2015.

 No automatic lump sum: Like the 2008 Section, the 2015 Scheme pays pension only unless you commute part of it.
 The same £12-for-£1 commutation rate typically applies, subject to the lump sum allowance cap.

-Normal pension age: Linked to state pension age (currently 67, rising to 68 for those born after 5 April 1977).
+Normal pension age: Linked to state pension age, or 65 if that is later.
+State pension age is currently rising from 66 to 67 between April 2026 and March 2028, with a further legislated rise to 68 for those born after 5 April 1977 (timetable currently 2044–2046, but under government review).
 This is the most significant difference from the legacy sections.
 Members in the 2015 Scheme who want to retire at 60 face an actuarial reduction on their 2015 Scheme benefits.

 Revaluation: CARE benefits in the 2015 Scheme are revalued by CPI + 1.5% during active service — more generous than TPS or LGPS, which use CPI only.
 Once in payment, the pension increases by Pensions Increase (based on September CPI).